pivotal/docs-tap/namespace-provisioner/about.hbs.md

 ### <a id="nsp-controller"></a>Namespace Provisioner Controller

-If you prefer to have the **`desired-namespaces`** ConfigMap automatically managed by a controller on the cluster, use the namespace provisioner controller.
-It is installed as part of Namespace Provisioner package installation.
+If you prefer to have the **`desired-namespaces`** ConfigMap automatically managed by a controller on the cluster, use the Namespace Provisioner controller.
+It is installed as part of Namespace Provisioner..
 It watches namespaces in the cluster and updates the **`desired-namespaces`** ConfigMap in the **`tap-namespace-provisioning`** namespace with a list of namespaces that match the namespace_selector label selector in `tap-values.yaml`.
 The default label selector is configurable in `tap-values.yaml`.